AQHawk/Code-Fellows-learning-journals/LJ-code301-day1.md

-# LJ Code 301 - Day 1
+# LJ Code 301 - Day 3

-Day 1:
+Day 3:

-Crammed for time to get assignment completed before lecture at 2.
-First hour filled by course intro and presentation by Brandy.
-I didn't get to the code wars challenge.
-I think once the setup and getting used to more requirements for working in the terminla everything will go a bit quicker.
+Pair programming...ya.
+I'm on the fence right now about it.
+The success of it definitely lies in the partner.
+Small screen - hard to see - hard to navigate.
+If Driver = super fast typer, will drive without consideration of navigator = leads to ignoring navigator.
+Work gets done, but not for the benefit of both.